MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 Specifies the total number of bits per "bumpel" (bump-map texel).

+#### - dwPrivateFormatBitCount

+Specifies the bits per pixel of a pixel format private to the driver (that is, not one of the standard ones defined by Microsoft Direct3D).

+#### - dwStencilBitDepth

+Specifies the bit depth of the stencil buffer.
+This member specifies how many bits are reserved within each pixel of the z-buffer for stencil information.

+#### - dwLuminanceBitMask

+Specifies the mask for luminance bits.

 #### - dwBumpDuBitMask

 Specifies the mask for bump map U delta bits.

-#### - dwBumpDvBitMask

-Specifies the mask for bump map V delta bits.

-#### - dwBumpLuminanceBitMask

-Specifies the mask for luminance in a bump map.

-#### - dwLuminanceAlphaBitMask

-Specifies the mask for luminance in the alpha channel.

-#### - dwLuminanceBitCount

-Specifies the number of bits per pixel.

-#### - dwLuminanceBitMask

-Specifies the mask for luminance bits.

 #### - dwOperations